BU-CS320/Spring-2019/assignments/week8/README.md

 Hints on the YT channel: https://www.youtube.com/watch?v=GpqSS075bQM&t=30s

 ## Code Part
-You are responsable for State, Lang3, Reader, Lang 4, and all the parsers.
+You are responsible for State, Lang3, Reader, Lang 4, and all the parsers.
 ### Instructions
 * To get the assignment run ```git pull upstream master``` in your homework directory
 * `cd` into the `week8` directory, run `cabal new-repl`